crystallabs/event_handler/README.md

 In addition to subclassing, the behavior of the events can be modified in many ways.

-Here is an example which, based on a single event definition, creates tree events and emits all three when the main event is emitted:
+Here is an example which, based on a single event definition, creates three events and emits all three when the main event is emitted:

 ```crystal